ObesityHub/robokop-rags/README.md

 ```

 ### Set up a Knowledge Graph
+There are two options for pre-loading a knowledge graph:

+##### Option A

 Specify the URL of a knowledge graph in your environment settings.
+The graph will be downloaded and incorporated automatically.
 The default will load our latest Robokop Knowledge Graph.

 ```
-RAGS_BASE_GRAPH_URL=https://robokopkg.renci.org/latest-graph.db
+RAGS_BASE_GRAPH_URL=http://robokopkg.renci.org/latest-graph.db
 ```

+##### Option B

 Alternatively, if you already have a knowledge graph from a Neo4j 3.5 admin dump, move your dump file and rename it so that it matches the path below.
 Create the neo4j_data directory if it doesn't exist.
 ```
 <workspace>/neo4j_data/graph.db.latest.dump
 ```
-When using your own knowledge graph, set the environment setting to None.
+When using your own knowledge graph, you must set the environment setting to None.
 ```
 RAGS_BASE_GRAPH_URL=None
 ```